- If you can't ping other computers in your network it's always a big problem because it's a sign of lost connection.

 - Disable IPv6

-- Restart Function Discovery Provider and Function Discovery Host services
+- Restart the Function Discovery Provider and Function Discovery Host

-- Make sure that SMB 1.0/CIFS File Sharing Support is installed
+- Make sure that the SMB 1.0/CIFS File Sharing Support is installed

-- Be sure that the PC is the member of the same domain
+- Be sure that the PC is a member of the same domain

 - Check your network devices

 If you’re unable to ping other computers in your network, the issue might be your antivirus.

 Depending on your antivirus configuration, you might not be able to properly see or ping other PCs in your network.